senecajs/senecajs.org/src/pages/get-started/index.md

       .act({role: 'math', cmd: 'product', left: 3, right: 4}, console.log)
 ```

-In this example, the `seneca.act` calls are chained together.
+In the above code sample, the `seneca.act` calls are chained together.
 Seneca provides a chaining API as a
 convenience.
 Chained calls are executed in order, but not in series, so their results could come
 back in any order.

 ## Extending functionality with patterns
 Patterns make it easy to extend your functionality.
 Instead of adding if statements and complex
-logic, you add more patterns.
+logic, you simply add more patterns.

-Let's extend the addition action with the ability to force integer-only arithmetic.
+Let's extend the addition action by adding the ability to force integer-only arithmetic.
 To do this, you add a new property, _integer:true_, to the message object.
-Then
-you provide a new action for messages that have this property:
+Then, you provide a new action for messages that have this property:

 ``` js
 seneca.add({role: 'math', cmd: 'sum', integer: true}, function (msg, respond) {